 Advice on Employing Young People

-The Employment and Children Regulations Act 2018 is in place to protect young people in the workplace.
+The Employment of Children (No.2) (Amendment) Regulations 2025, is in place to protect young people.
+It sets out rules about when and where children can work.
 The following information includes a basic guide but we strongly recommend that you combine this with the guidance provided by the Department of Education, Sport and Culture.

 Here are the basics

-Only young people over the age of 13 can be employed to work in the Isle of Man (a child is classed as under 16 for legislation purposes).
+Only young people over the age of 13 can be employed to work in the Isle of Man (a child is classed as over the age of 13 and is of compulsory school age).
 A young person who has not reached school leaving age can only be employed in light work.

 It is worth noting that a young person may have turned 16 in their last year of education but is not considered school leaving age until they leave for study leave in Year 11.